loreanvictor/tmplr/README.md

 > fallback?:
 >   <expression>
 > ```
-Will resolve from the value of given contextual variable.
-If it is not present and fallback is specified, will evaluate and return the fallback expression.
-Otherwise will return an empty string.
+Resolves given contextual value.
+If it can't be resolved, will evaluate the fallback expression, or an empty string if no fallback is specified.
 ```yml
 steps:
   - read: username